 - Backup your survey and survey data.
 The ITS policy for survey restoration is for disaster recovery only.
 For this reason, it is very important for you to make a backup copy of your surveys and survey responses regularly.

 - Make your survey accessible.
 Make sure everyone will be able to read your surveys.
 Assistive technologies are being used more frequently and are supported at the University of Iowa.
-The Iowa Center for Assistive Technology Education and Research (ICATER) offers training and resources for those interested.
-For more information on the use of assistive technologies and ICATER please visit the ICATER home page.
+The Education Technology Center offers training and resources for students, staff, and faculty interested in assistive technology and accessibility.
+For more information on the use of assistive technologies please visit the Assistive Technology & Accessibility home page.
 The Qualtrics software can also assist you with creating accessible surveys by clicking

 Tools --> Review --> Check Survey Accessibility.